junxit/us-congress-bills-111/bill.md

   - **(2)** *Service of process* In an action brought under subsection (a), process may be served in any district in which the defendant—
     - **(A)** is an inhabitant; or
     - **(B)** may be found.
-- **(f)** *Limitation* No prepaid calling card distributor who is a retail merchant or seller of prepaid calling cards, who, with respect to such cards, is exclusively engaged in point-of-sale transactions may be liable for damages in an action authorized under this section unless such distributor acted with actual knowledge that the act or practice giving rise to such action is unfair or deceptive and is unlawful under this Act.

 ## § 6.
 Application

 This Act shall apply to—

-- **(1)** any prepaid calling card issued or placed into the stream of commerce beginning 90 days after the date on which final regulations are promulgated pursuant to section 4(c); and
+- **(1)** any prepaid calling card issued or placed into the stream of commerce beginning 180 days after the date on which final regulations are promulgated pursuant to section 4(c); and
-- **(2)** any advertising, promotion, point-of-sale material or voice prompt regarding a prepaid calling card that is disseminated beginning 90 days after the date on which final regulations are promulgated pursuant to section 4(c).
+- **(2)** any advertising, promotion, point-of-sale material or voice prompt regarding a prepaid calling card that is disseminated beginning 180 days after the date on which final regulations are promulgated pursuant to section 4(c).

 ## § 7.
 Effect on State laws

-Nothing in this Act shall affect the authority of any State to establish or continue in effect a provision of the law of a State relating to regulation of prepaid calling cards, prepaid calling card distributors, prepaid calling services, or prepaid calling service providers, except to the extent that such provision of law is inconsistent with the provisions of this Act or a regulation prescribed under this Act, and then only to the extent of such inconsistency.
-A provision of the law of a State is not inconsistent with this Act or a regulation prescribed under this Act if such provision provides equal or greater protection to consumers than what is provided under this Act or the regulations prescribed under this Act.
+After the date on which final regulations are promulgated pursuant to section 4(c), no State or political subdivision of a State may establish or continue in effect any provision of law that contains requirements regarding disclosures to be printed on prepaid calling cards or packaging unless such requirements are identical to the requirements of section 3.

 ## § 8.
-GAO Study
+Studies

-Beginning 2 years after the date on which final regulations are promulgated pursuant to section 4(c), the Comptroller General shall conduct a study of the effectiveness of this Act and the disclosures required under this Act and shall submit a report of such study to Congress not later than 3 years after the date of enactment of this Act.
+- **(a)** *GAO Study* Beginning 2 years after the date on which final regulations are promulgated pursuant to section 4(c), the Comptroller General shall conduct a study of the effectiveness of this Act and the disclosures required under this Act and shall submit a report of such study to Congress not later than 3 years after the date of enactment of this Act.
+- **(b)** *FTC Study* The Commission shall, in consultation with the Federal Communications Commission, conduct a study of the extent to which the business practices of the prepaid calling card industry intended to be addressed by this Act exist in the prepaid wireless industry and shall submit a report of such study, including recommendations, if any, to Congress not later than 3 years after the date of enactment of this Act.